KateWang2004/Descent-SVD-method/README.md

 # Descent SVD Method

 This is the code repository for our descent SVD method.

 ## Requirements

 - Python $\geq$ 3.8
 - Torch
 - Torchvision
-- PIL
+- PIL  (for image processing)
-- Matplotlib
+- Matplotlib (for visualization）
-- mpi4py
+- mpi4py (for parallelization）

+## Code structure

+`main.py` is the executive file for our descent SVD method, and `randomized_svd.py` is the classic randomized SVD algorithm used for comparision.

 ## Execute SVD